Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2023/japan-sakura.md

 - Mahjong and Donuts

 ## Miraikan, Indo-Japan Career Fest (27 Sep)

+Halfway through the experience, I was already super-tired.
+Atleast the beds were comfo

+The first thing on our itinerary was Miraikan, which is a japanese science museum.
+They had some super cool stuff, like MNIST and

 - TCP packet
 - Earth, Thinking back from the future